Cricova: Wine tasting & the stunning underground city

 Of course, apart from the sparkling wine, you can also find white, rosé, and red wines.
 The varieties of wine production are Shiraz, Feteasca Neagră, Cabernet Sauvignon, Feteasca Albă, and Feteasca Regală.

 And here’s an odd fact: every second day, five women rotate by hand about 35,000 bottles of sparkling wine 45 degrees in their racks.
-According to the experts, this is a must for the optimal movement of sediments.
+According to experts, this is essential for the optimal movement of sediments.

 Production line in Cricova